eddie3ruff/bag2laz/README.md

 # bag2laz

 ## Overview
-`bag2laz` is a Python utility designed to convert LiDAR point clouds stored in ROSbag format into LAS or LAZ files.
-This conversion makes LiDAR data more accessible and viewable across various platforms using standard point cloud processing tools like CloudCompare.
+`bag2laz` is a versatile Python utility designed to convert various point cloud data formats into LAS or LAZ files.
+It supports multiple input formats including ROSbag, CSV, PCAP, and XYZ, making LiDAR data more accessible and viewable across different platforms using standard point cloud processing tools like CloudCompare.

 ## Features
-- **Convert ROSbag to LAS/LAZ:** Seamlessly transform ROSbag files containing `sensor_msgs/PointCloud2` topics into LAS or LAZ files.
+- **Multiple Input Formats:** Converts ROSbag (`sensor_msgs/PointCloud2`), CSV, PCAP, and XYZ files into LAS or LAZ files.
-- **Cross-Platform Compatibility:** Enables the use of converted files on different operating systems, including macOS and Windows, with appropriate point cloud visualization tools.
+- **Cross-Platform Compatibility:** Enables the use of converted files on different operating systems, with appropriate point cloud visualization tools.
-- **Support for ROS Noetic:** Specifically tested and supported under ROS Noetic on Ubuntu 20.04.
+- **Support for ROS Noetic:** ROSbag conversions are specifically supported under ROS Noetic on Ubuntu 20.04.

 ## Prerequisites
-- **ROS Noetic:** Ensure that ROS Noetic is installed and properly set up on your Ubuntu 20.04 system.
-- **Python Packages:** The script requires `rosbag`, `laspy`, and `numpy` to be installed.
+- **Python Packages:** The script requires `laspy` and `numpy`.
 These can be installed via pip:
   ```shell
   pip install laspy numpy
   ```
+  Additional requirements for ROSbag conversions:
+  - **ROS Noetic:** Ensure that ROS Noetic is installed and properly set up on your Ubuntu 20.04 system.
-  Note: `rosbag` is typically installed with ROS Noetic.
+  - **rosbag:** Typically installed with ROS Noetic.

 ## Installation
 Clone the repository to your local machine using: